niva83/YADDUM/README.md

 help(lidar_uncertainty.calculate_uncertainty)
 ```

 Beware that *YADDUM* conforms to [cf convention](http://cfconventions.org/Data/cf-standard-names/69/build/cf-standard-name-table.html) for naming and definition of atmospheric parameters.
+Check [the Jupyter notebook](./examples/example_1.ipynb) providing an additional example on how to use *YADDUM*.

 ## Built Using <a name = "built_using"></a>
 - [Python](https://www.python.org/) - Languange